 - Flour: I use all-purpose flour and instead of sifting it, I just whisk it with the rest of my dry ingredients.

-- Sugar: I use regular granulated sugar for this recipe.
+- Sugar: I use regular granulated sugar for the cake and cream.
 I would not recommend cutting down on the sugar as the cake is not super sweet to begin with and it will alter the texture of the cake.

 - Unsweetened cocoa powder: I used dutch process cocoa powder but you can also use natural cocoa powder, just make sure it’s unsweetened.